ivonnerubio/Drop-Users-From-Distribution/README.md

 INTRODUCTION
 ------------

-The distribution control will automatically remove users or roles from the distribution list on the comments section of a document.
+The distribution control will automatically remove users or roles from the distribution list on the discussion section of a document.
 Once it is implemented, it will remove the user/roles even if they were manually added to a document.

 REQUIREMENTS
 ------------